 Type 1

 Type 1 devices offer the highest level of protection from external sources or internal power surges.
-These devices are installed where the supply from the utility company meets the main breaker, what’s determined as the “line side.”
+These devices are installed where the supply from the utility company meets the main breaker, what is determined as the “line side.”
 The whole house surge protector will only allow safe levels of power to make it into your home.

 Type 2